Val Hovland - Founder and Principal

 Rubi Rajbanshi -

-Rubi works part-time as an associate for Hovland Consulting and has a passion for sustainability, cities, and transportation.
+Rubi works as an associate for Hovland Consulting and has a passion for sustainability, cities, and transportation.
 Her focus within Hovland Consulting is on clean transportation and sustainable cities.

 Rubi brings over 13 years of experience in transportation infrastructure, air quality, and sustainability.
 She is skilled in developing policy recommendations and assessing emerging environmental trends and data.
 Rubi spent two years as Planning Manager at a California Air District, and seven years as the sustainability manager at the Port Authority of New York and New Jersey, where she managed sustainability programs, greenhouse gas inventories, carbon offset purchases, and contributed to various NYC climate resiliency task forces.